wu-jacob/Launch-Pad-Challenge/Launch-Pizza.md

 cursor = conn.cursor()
 ```

-In case, the connection to the database fails, we can wrap this code in a try except as well as a while loop to continue trying to establish a connection if we fail to connect to the database:
+In case the connection to the database fails, we can wrap this code in a try except as well as a while loop to continue trying to establish a connection if we fail to connect to the database:

 ```
 while True: